Automation basics

 Status: Whether the status of the task is complete or incomplete.

-For each task will default to the Status criteria module.
+A task branch will default to the Status criteria module.
 Select the X to remove it.
 Select Add more criteria to add different (or additional) criteria including Assignee or Due date.

 CQL stands for Confluence Querying Language and, like JQL and IQL in Jira, can be used to conduct advanced searches in Confluence.

-A For each related entities branch applies the same condition or action on up to 150 of the same object as defined by your query.
+A related entities branch applies the same condition or action on up to 1,000 of the same object as defined by your query.

 This is a way to create a custom “For each” branch using the object you want.